felixge/sqlbench/README.md

 ![screen recording](./recording/recording-min.gif)

-The main use case is benchmarking simple CPU-bound query or expression variants against each other during local development.
+The main use case is benchmarking simple CPU-bound query variants against each other during local development.

 Only PostgreSQL is supported at this point, but pull requests for MySQL or other databases are welcome.